justinmahar/react-social-media-embed/README.md

 The default placeholder will size itself according to the width and/or height you specify for the embed.
 If none are specified, it will fall back to a default size appropriate for the given social media platform.
 You can pass custom props (such as `style`) to the default placeholder via `placeholderProps` to override any default behavior.

-If you'd like, you can specify the  `placeholderImageUrl` prop to any of the embeds to show a placeholder with the provided image, and `placeholderSpinnerDisabled` to remove the placeholder spinner.
+If you'd like, you can specify the  `placeholderImageUrl` prop to any of the embeds to show a placeholder with the provided image, `placeholderSpinner` to customize the placeholder spinner, and `placeholderSpinnerDisabled` to remove the placeholder spinner.
+By default, when unspecified, the placeholder spinner is a rotating 🌀 cyclone emoji.

 See the [PlaceholderEmbed docs](https://justinmahar.github.io/react-social-media-embed/?path=/docs/placeholder-placeholderembed--main-example) for examples and more.